vivek-jl/StringsGenerator/README.md

 # StringsGenerator
 Sample XCode Commandline project that will parse .csv file and generate Localizable.strings files based on the columns.
-This is helpful in managing and updating iOS app localizations using
+This is helpful in managing and updating iOS app localizations without the need to manually edit the localization files.

-Requirements

-CSV format needs to follow a specific format.
-Sample csv file can be found in the repository.

 Detailed tutorial demonstrating the usage can be found here: